mevaldovi/Weather-Search-API_revised/README.md

 # Installation

-If the link does not work, you can just clone down this repo, right click on the html file opened inside your code editor, and select "open in default browser".
+- No dependencies to install

+- Clone down this repo

+- Open index.html in default browser

 # Usage
 Simply open the application in the link above, and then type in a city name, state, or zipcode to get that location's five day forecast.
 # License